Tourist Places to visit in Fatehpur Sikri

 Corresponding to the second and third enclosures of the camp layout is the large quadrangle containing all major functions of the palace proper, which was solely a male domain.
 Every nobleman had to kiss its threshold before entering this enclosure, within which are perhaps the most celebrated buildings of Fatehpur Sikri.

-At the northern end of this court stands the elegant Diwan-i-Khas.
+At the northern end of this court stands the elegant Diwan-i-Khas one of the best tourist places in Fatehpur Sikrim Agra.
 It is an astonishing chamber dominated by a massive, richly carved pillar, which supports fantastic capital: a circular arrangement of brackets, holding aloft a circular balcony to which narrow bridges run from each corner of the building.
 Yet the purpose of this extraordinarily inventive building remains ambiguous; it could have been the emperor’s private audience chamber, a discussion chamber of sorts, or even a storehouse for the royal jewels.
 Akbar sat suspended in air, as it were, atop this great capital, looking onto his palace, the monarch of all he surveyed.

 Imperial encampments on the march had a large open court separating the emperor’s private living quarters from the treasury and offices, an enclosure “lit up by the moon” where the emperor would sit with selected noblemen and visitors.
 Here in Fatehpur Sikri, within the quadrangle forming the palace proper is an open stretch of sandstone; in its centre the paving is laid out to resemble the cruciform board on which the game of Pachisi is played.
 The popular myth has it that Akbar played the game with live pieces, and it may well be true.
 In Akbar’s day this court, transformed by screens, brocade awnings and rows of tall lights, must have been used for entertaining high-ranking courtiers and foreign envoys.